Redshift weighted galaxy number counts: Results and discussion

 In order to further investigate the dependence of the constraints on the scales considered, we also prepared forecasts of type C, which extend the maximum angular multipole to $\ell_{\rm max} = 600$.
 We acknowledge that, on the grounds that the analysis is wholly dependent on linear perturbation theory, these constraints will not be realistic, extending in some bins into scales which are firmly in the non-linear regime.
 However, since we make use of a redshift dependent $\ell_{\rm max}$ in the final results, it is a useful investigation to determine the overall scale-dependence of the constraints from the angular power spectra.
 In both surveys, the additional scale information improves constraints by around $45\%$, and in the case of the Euclid-like survey these added scales seem to provide more additional information to the $C_\ell^\Delta$ spectrum.
 That is to say, once we include all scales up to $\ell = 600$ consistently for all bins, the constraints from the $C_\ell^\Delta$ spectrum alone are not much weaker than $C_\ell^\zeta$ spectrum constraints in the case of the Euclid-like survey.
 For the SKAII-like survey the individual $C_\ell^\Delta$ spectrum once again has more constraining power than the $C_\ell^\zeta$ spectrum.
-This is consistent with the argument that the scales on which $C_\ell^\zeta$ provides more information compared to $C_\ell^\Delta$ have already been surpassed at $\ell=300$.
+This is consistent with the argument that the scales on which $C_\ell^\zeta$ provides more information compared to $C_\ell^\Delta$ have already been surpassed at $\ell=300$, \rut{(i.e. $D_\perp$ now considers scales even smaller than before and so we still have $D_\parallel > D_\perp(\ell=600)$). }

 The relevant proportion of the contributions of velocity (RSD and RSD-Density) components to the total spectrum (at various scales) is also important.
-There is a play-off between two effects that this has on the spectra: (1) The wider the bins in redshift, the lower the amplitude and proportion of RSD information in the Delta spectrum, and so $C_\ell^\zeta$ has a higher chance of bringing relevant information from RSD.
+There is a play-off between two effects that this has on the spectra: (1) The wider the bins in redshift, the lower the amplitude and proportion of RSD information in the $C_\ell^\Delta$ spectrum, and so $C_\ell^\zeta$ has a higher chance of bringing relevant information from RSD.
 However, (2) the enhancement provided by $C_\ell^\zeta$ to the proportion of the velocity information is limited by the radial scale probed by the bins.
-Thus thinner bins might be needed to have a proportion of RSD in the $C_\ell^\Delta$ spectrum that is sufficiently large initially that $C_\ell^\zeta$ is able to provide useful additional information.
+Thus thinner bins might be needed to have a proportion of RSD in the $C_\ell^\Delta$ spectrum that is sufficiently large initially so that $C_\ell^\zeta$ is able to provide useful additional information.